leclan/security_setup/README.md

 `*ssh-add ~/.ssh/id_ed25519*`

-2. Using 2FA Authentication with GitHub and 1Password
+2. Using Two-factor Authentication with GitHub and 1Password

 Go to https://github.com/settings/security and follow the different steps.
 At some point it will show you a QR Code.
 You will need to go to your mobile 1Password app, then click on the GitHub login, then Edit, and scroll down to *add 1 time password*, click on the QR code logo, scan the QR code on the computer, *Save*, and then provide the 6 digit code to GitHub and validate.

-Voila !
+Voilà !

 ***